By ALICE NACHILEMBE

 “Latkings has been providing us with sexual reproductive health information and service but we demand for more of these services so that we can have a massive reduction in the number of new HIV infections and unplanned pregnancies that leads Adolescent Girls and Young Women drop out of school.
 She said.

-She said this during the School Health Day provision organized Latkings that took place at Nchanga Secondary School in Chingola.
+She said this during the School Health Day provision organized by Latkings that took place at Nchanga Secondary School in Chingola.

 She advised her fellow pupils to abstain from sex and for the sexually active girls to access SRHS responsibly.